 Accommodation: magdas Hotel (Laufbergergasse 12, A-1020 Vienna).
 Accomodation plus 2 meals/day are covered by the summer school!

-About the event: The summer school aims to provide an introduction to shadow banking and its nature of regulatory evasion. to interested graduate students (MA and PhD) and young researchers.
-Since the emergence of the shadow banking system concerns not only regulatory bodies, but also critical macroeconomics, we want to analytically connect the two angles onto the subject at the summer school.
+About the event: The summer school aims to provide an introduction to shadow banking and its nature of regulatory evasion to interested graduate students (MA and PhD) and young researchers.
+Since the emergence of the shadow banking system concerns not only regulatory bodies but also critical macroeconomics, we want to analytically connect the two angles onto the subject.
 Heterodox economic theory, methodological tools and modelling techniques will be taught to students: we ambitiously hope that some research projects/papers will emerge from this encounter.

 - Financial Markets and Fragility